julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/Bioinformatic_analyses/README_bioinfo.md

 ## 2 - Annotation of the *Rickettsia* genomes
-We collected 78 genomes of *Rickettsia*, *Orientia* and *Cd.
+We collected a set of 78 genomes of *Rickettsia*, *Orientia* and *Cd.
 Megaira* from public databases (in fasta format, see Table S2 for the accession numbers used).
-A part of these genomes were already annotated, but we proceed a standardized annoation for all the 78 genomes.
-Thus, we (re)annoted the 78 genomes using Prokka v1.14.6 (<https://github.com/tseemann/prokka>, Seemann T. (2014), Prokka: rapid prokaryotic genome annotation.
-Bioinformatics. doi: 10.1093/bioinformatics/btu153) using the following command for each genome:
+A part of these genomes were already annotated, but we proceed a standardized annotation for all the 78 genomes using Prokka v1.14.6 (<https://github.com/tseemann/prokka>, Seemann T. (2014), Prokka: rapid prokaryotic genome annotation.
+Bioinformatics. doi: 10.1093/bioinformatics/btu153):

 ```
 prokka $sample_name-genome.fasta --locustag $sample_name --prefix $sample_name --outdir Prokka-$sample_name --rfam --compliant --cpus 6